Mikikrus/BigDataProject/README.md

 ## Feature extraction

 The features are extracted by creating vectors from them.
 If the type of a feature is 'string', it first undergoes tokenization and stopwords removal before being vectorized.
 Then, we concatenate the vectors and numerical features together to create 202-dimensional vectors for each comment.
-Finally, the vectors undergo principal component analysis (PCA) to reduce the dimensionality.
+The vectors then undergo principal component analysis (PCA) to reduce the dimensionality.
 Finally, we end up with 30 features for each comment.

 ## Classifier

 To predict the number of recommendadtions we utilize a random forest classifier from PySpark.
-Since the number of recommendations can vary between 0 and ~30 (after removing outliers), we decided to binarize it to two classes: <=4 recommendations and >4 recommendations.
+Since the number of recommendations can vary between 0 and ~30 (after removing outliers), we decided to bucketize it to four classes.

 ## Problems encountered